 Planning a road trip in Iceland and wondering about places to stay along the way?
 Once you leave Reykjavik, you won’t encounter familiar chains or big cities full of accommodations.
 Instead, you’ll find scattered cabins, guesthouses, hostels, small hotels and a few Icelandic chains like Fosshotel, Icelandair Hotels and Kea Hotels in more populated areas.
 You'll also encounter plenty of scenic campgrounds, perfect for campervan road trips around the island.

 For our October visit to Iceland, we decided to try out a few different styles of accommodations along our route that stretched as far east as Höfn and as far west as the Snaefellsnes Peninsula, which is a little less than halfway around the Ring Road that circles the island.
 We wanted spots away from light pollution, where we might see the Northern Lights.

 Overall, we had positive experiences with each place we chose, and we can recommend them all for being safe, clean and moderately priced, for Iceland at least.
 And since I know you’re curious, we averaged less than $150 a night for accommodations, meaning some were above and some below that line (disclaimer: we visited in the low season, so you might pay more in summer).

-Check out these five places to stay in Iceland and scroll down to the bottom for tips on searching for and booking Iceland accommodations.
+Check out these five unique places to stay in Iceland and scroll down to the bottom for tips on searching for and booking Iceland accommodations.

 Arnanes Country Hotel in Höfn

 Just off the Ring Road less than 5 miles before you hit Höfn, this boutique property boasts incredible views of the Vatnajökull glacier, and its countryside setting means dark skies ideal for Northern Lights viewing.